 There are two different types of solar panels on the market.
 Read below for info on these.

-What type of solar panels should I choose?
+What type of solar thermal panels should I choose?

 There are two types of solar collectors available.
 Evacuated tube and flat plate panels.